joshghent/blog/content/blog/ship-faster/index.md

 tags: ["software", "productivity"]
 ---

 Remember when software came on a physical medium like discs, USB sticks or [punch cards](https://www.smithsonianmag.com/smithsonian-institution/margaret-hamilton-led-nasa-software-team-landed-astronauts-moon-180971575/)?
 Me either.
-Software release lifecycles used to be lengtdhy - years-long in most cases.
+Software release lifecycles used to be lengthy - years-long in most cases.

 As software flourished on the web, we grew accustomed to "moving fast and breaking things".
 This approach has a lot of drawbacks.
 Not least because some customer bases are more sensitive to problems than others.